View RICHARD FELDER's Obituary on Progress-Index.com and share memories

 Mr. Richard Clifford Felder, Sr., affectionately known "Fat Cliff," of 830 Hamilton Avenue, Petersburg, VA, received his wings on March 14, 2019.

 He was born on February 18, 1960, to Anna Taylor Tinsley.
-He was the husband of Petty Felder from this union one child, Richard Felder, Jr. He is also survived by his children, Lachelle Gates (Bernard), Laqualla Gates, Clifford "Chubby" Raines, Takeyah "Keeke" Robinson, Lamar "Mar-Mar" Raines; Clifford "Bebe" Robinson, and Bobby "Bobba" Raines; thirteen grandchildren; one great grandchild; aunts and uncle, Shirley Davis, Rosa Raines (Deacon Roosevelt), Evangelist Mary A. Jessup (John); and a host of cousins, other relatives and friends.
+He is also survived by his children, Lachelle Gates (Bernard), Laqual Gates, Clifton ""Chubby"" Raines, Takeyah ""Kee Kee"" Robinson, Lamar ""Mar-Mar"" Raines, Clifton ""Bee Bee"" Robinson, and Robert ""Bobby"" Raines; thirteen grandchildren; one great grandchild; aunts and uncle, Shirley Davis, Rosa Raines (Deacon Roosevelt), Evangelist Mary A. Jessup (John); and a host of cousins, other relatives and friends.

 He was baptized at Good Shepherd Baptist Church at an early age.
 He was employed at Harrison Supermarket in Petersburg, VA.